 We are now planting using rows spaced 36 inches apart with 6 inches between plants.
 This spacing allows us to use our walk behind tiller and mower to cultivate between the rows especially when establishing new plantings.
 Although plastic mulch and ground covers are often recommended for planting willow beds, we do not use them because of the potential problems with voles (field mice) taking up “residence” underneath as well as potential fungal disease problems exacerbated by the fallen leaf litter on top of the plastic or weed block fabric.

 We harvest our willow in the winter by hand with a pair of loppers.
 We cut the willow stools close to the ground for most varieties.
 After harvest, the willow is graded by length, dried in bundles, and then stored in our barns.

 Here are some of the willow varieties we are growing:

-We take orders for cuttings from December 1 to March 31.
-Orders are shipped starting in February.
-Please read more about the willow varieties we offer and our willow planting tips by following this page link to Willow Cuttings.
+You can read more about the willow varieties we grow and our willow planting tips by following this page link to Willow Cuttings.
 Please note that we do not currently ship dried willow for basketmaking.
 Cuttings are for planting to grow your own.